THAT TRANSLATES INTO

 A student with an Associate of Science in Respiratory Therapy will be able to:

-Graduates are eligible to attempt the credentialing examinations offered by the National Board for Respiratory Care.
-Upon successful completion of the credentialing exams, graduates receive the Registered Respiratory Therapist credential.
+Graduates are eligible to attempt the credential examinations offered by the National Board for Respiratory Care.
+Upon successful completion of the credential exams, graduates receive the Registered Respiratory Therapist credential.

 2017 Median Pay (Respiratory Therapists) vs. National Median for All occupations (2017), Source: BLS